What Is Diabetic Retinopathy?

 The challenge

 The inner blood-retinal barrier – formed by tight junctions between retinal vascular endothelial cells, reinforced by pericytes, Muller glia end-feet, and microglia – is the primary physical barrier protecting the neuroretina from inflammatory and vascular perturbations.
 Its breakdown is a defining early event in DR that precedes overt clinical retinopathy and is now recognised as driven not only by VEGF-mediated vascular permeability but also by innate immune activation via the cGAS-STING pathway.
-Mitochondrial DNA released under hyperglycaemic stress activates cGAS in retinal cells, generating cyclic GMP-AMP (cGAMP), which activates STING and triggers an interferon and NF-κB inflammatory cascade (Nair et al, 2023, JCI Insight).
+Mitochondrial DNA released under hyperglycaemic stress activates cGAS in retinal cells, generating cyclic GMP-AMP (cGAMP), which activates STING and triggers an interferon and NF-κB inflammatory cascade.

 A key open question has been whether this molecular vascular mechanism produces a detectable, quantifiable deficit in whole-animal visual function – and whether in vivo functional endpoints can capture this deficit before histological or clinical evidence of advanced retinopathy.
 Non-invasive functional measurement is also critical for testing whether STING-pathway inhibitors or P2RX7 blockers can preserve functional vision as well as structural barrier integrity.